jo/sync-tank/migrations.md

 adapters.

 We're not done yet.
-So far, we have just looked at a single document type, but our schema can accomodate dozens of them.
+So far, we have just looked at a single document type, but our schema can accommodate dozens of them.
 In our example we just had three types (`todo-item`, `status`, `settings`) but to be more general let's say we have `t` different document types.
 If we introduce a new version for every type with every update we need \(\frac{t n (n - 1)}{2}\) adapters in total or, amongst friends, $ \mathcal{O}(t n^2) $ adapters.
 This can quickly get out of hand and we have to look at optimizations and compromises.

 TBD